7 Frugal Ways to Make Your House Feel More Homey According to Science

 Clutter is bad for your mood.

-I know from personal experience that when I walk into a messy house (which is pretty regularly) my mood takes a nose-dive, and the mental to-do list gets bossy and demanding.
+I know from personal experience that when I walk into my messy, cluttered home (which is pretty much every day), my mood takes a nose-dive, and the mental to-do list gets bossy and demanding.

-Clutter bombards our senses, making it difficult to relax, it distracts us, it tells us our work is never done; it can make us anxious, guilty, depressed and frustrated [source].
+Clutter bombards our senses, making it difficult to relax.
+It distracts us, tells us our work is never done, and can make us anxious, guilty, depressed, and frustrated [source].

-Then once you reduce your clutter, put in place simple organisational systems that make tidying up quicker and easier in the future.
+Once you reduce your clutter, it helps to place simple organizational systems that make tidying up quicker and easier in the future.

 Open baskets and boxes are ideal, especially for kids, because it’s so easy to just throw things in an open box.

-A little bit of ‘mess’ is healthy – the ideal amount of mess actually depends on your individual personality.
+A little bit of ‘mess’ is homely and inviting—the ideal amount actually depends on your personality.

-Photos of family and friends give us a sense of belonging, while original art, crafts and a few select favourite nick-knacks emphasise our individuality.
+Photos of family, friends or pets give us a sense of belonging, while original arts and crafts, a bookshelf of our favourite books, and a few select favourite nick-knacks display our individuality.

 The décor you choose for your home can also affect your mood.

 Curved and flowing lines are preferable to sharp corners for instance.
-Curved lines are easier on the eye and they mimic nature, and nature is important for your happiness.
+Curved lines are easier on the eye, and they mimic nature, and nature is important for happiness.

 5. The Green Green Grass of Home